Deliveries, safety and order updates

 To ensure the health and safety of our drop off points and generous donors like yourself, we are operating a strict no contact bike donation process at our drop off points.
 It is also incredibly important that you attach a label to your bike with your name, contact number, postcode in advance, so we don’t have to complete this when you drop off your bike.

-Our workshop in London is able to received donations between 8am and 4pm Monday to Friday.
+Our workshop in London is able to received donations between 8am and 6pm Monday to Friday and 9am and 5pm on Saturday.
 Our workshop in Birmingham is currently unable to accept donations.

 Got more than 10 bikes?
 Great!
 Please contact us to arrange a collection.